artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 ```
 _./Artist1.tsx_

 After saving, you should finally see artist info on the artist page!
+If you see a type error, read on!
+We are about to address it.

 ![Artist page with hardcoded artist ID](./docs/3-hardcoded-artist-id.png)